A Guide to Employment Permits for Foreign Workers in Cambodia

 Obtaining a work permit

-As per the country’s labor and immigration law, every foreign business owner or employee working in Cambodia and earning a regular income, must secure a valid work permit through his employer.
+As per the country’s labor and immigration law, every foreign business owner or employee working in Cambodia and earning a regular income must secure a valid work permit through his employer.
 Volunteers who do not earn a salary, foreign government employees, diplomats, NGO workers, and domestic servants employed in the country are exempted from obtaining the permit.

 A work permit is issued for one year, and regardless of when it was issued during the year, it is valid up to December 31 of the year of issuance.
 The application for its renewal must be made at the MLVT between January 1 and March 30, each year.
-A late renewal or new work permit applications are subject to a fee of US$125.

 - Certificate of incorporation with company stamp;